carpentries/amy/docs/users_guide/index.md

 * **Additional in-house instructor training seats**  Number of additional in-house seats the member may have purchased beyond the standard agreement.
 This will typically only apply to Platinum memberships.
 * **Emergency contact** Free text field to fill in emergency contact information.

+#### Membership Contacts

+Once a new membership has been created, contact people can be assigned to the membership.
+Contact people can have one of two roles:

+* **Billing Contact** Person responsible for contracts and invoicing.
+* **Programmatic Contact** Person responsible for coordination of workshops and instructor training

+When a new membership is created, a new field called `Persons` will display.
+Existing contacts will be listed here.
+Click `Edit` in this row to add or edit any contacts.

 ### Reports